Alan-Chen-au/mcp-demo/README.md

 # mcp-demo
-how to create mcp and use it.
+create mcp server and client.
+This project is based on PyCharm.

+mcp server: weather_server.py
+client: client.py

 1, add your OPENAI_API_KEY in .env file